funcab/dairys/git/usage.md

 vi ~/.gitconfig
 ```

-after added the following contents,the next time you enter your username and password,
+after added the following contents , the next time you enter your username and password  ,

 git can remember that and you won't have to enter later
 ```
 [credential]